If I behaved like Liverpool manager Klopp on the touchline I'd be sent off, claims Mourinho after Spurs lose at Anfield | Goal.com

-If I behaved like Liverpool manager Klopp on the touchline I'd be sent off, claims Mourinho after Spurs lose at Anfield
+If I behaved like Liverpool manager Klopp on the touchline I'd be sent off, claims Mourinho after Spurs defeat

 Tottenham head coach Jose Mourinho has suggested he is treated differently than other Premier League managers, claiming he would be sent off if he behaved the same way as Liverpool boss Jurgen Klopp.